How many books did you read to your child this week?

 But we need some good book questions!
 How should we talk about books with our kids?
 How should we begin?

 Jodie from Growing Book by Book has graciously made a list of questions for us.
-And I’ve turned it into a cheat sheet so neither of us has to remember them all.
-(Cheat sheet link at end of post.)
+And I've turned it into a cheat sheet so none of us has to remember them all.
+(Cheat sheet form at end of post.)
 But I know once we get into the habit, the conversations will start rolling.

 Here are some great talking points and questions to ask your children after you read a book: